Cathedral of Christ the Saviour: Demolition

 Following the 1917 Russian Revolution, the USSR's official state atheism resulted in the 1921–1928 anti-religious campaign, during which many "church institution[s] at [the] local, diocesan or national level were systematically destroyed."
 Following the death of Vladimir Lenin in 1924, Soviet leader Joseph Stalin chose the prominent site of the cathedral as the proposed site for a monument to socialism known as the Palace of the Soviets.
 It was to have modernistic, buttressed tiers to support a gigantic statue of Lenin perched on top of a dome with his arm raised in the air.

 The government plans for economic development in Russia during the 1930s required more funds than were available at the time.
 In searching for additional sources of revenue and funding, government agencies saw monetary value in religious and historical monuments that had not yet been destroyed or otherwise repurposed for government use.
 On 24 February 1930, the economic department of the OGPU sent a letter to the Chairman of the Central Executive Committee asking to remove the golden domes of the Christ the Saviour Cathedral.
 The letter noted that the dome of the church contained over 20 tons of gold of "excellent quality", and that the cathedral represented an "unnecessary luxury for the Soviet Union, and the withdrawal of the gold would make a great contribution to the industrialization of the country."
 The People's Commissariat of Finance did not object to this proposal.

 On 13 July 1931, a meeting of the Central Executive Committee of the Soviet Union was held under the chairmanship of Mikhail Kalinin.
-The meeting decided to build the Palace of the Soviets on the territory of the Cathedral of Christ the Saviour: "The place for the construction of the Palace of Soviets to choose the area of the Cathedral of Christ in the mountains.
-Moscow with the demolition of the church itself and the necessary expansion of the area."
+The meeting decided to build the Palace of the Soviets on the territory of the Cathedral of Christ the Saviour: "The site for the construction of the Palace of Soviets is chosen to be the square of the Christ the Savior Cathedral in Moscow, including the demolition of the cathedral itself and the necessary expansion of the square."
 This decision was prepared at a meeting of the Politburo of the All-Union Communist Party (b) on 5 June 1931.
 11 days later, the resolution of the Committee for Cult Affairs under the Presidium of the All-Russian Central Executive Committee was adopted: